Luke 13:24

 - Darby Bible

-Strive to enter in at the strait gate: for many, I say to you, will seek to enter in, and shall not be able.
+Strive to enter by the narrow gate; for many, I say to you, shall seek to enter, and shall not be able.

 Strive to enter in by the narrow door, for many, I tell you, will seek to enter in, and will not be able.